TaradaciucNicolae/website-technologies-scraper/README.md

 - `high`: explicit and vendor-specific evidence, such as official script URLs, exact headers, unique cookies, meta generator values, or official CDN paths.
 - `medium`: strong but slightly less direct evidence, such as a reliable HTML marker, package URL, JavaScript library marker, or asset path.
-- `low`: weak signals.
-These are usually not included in the rule set.

 Examples of high-confidence evidence: